-6241 Mainboard Chapter 1 Introduction 1-10 LDCM (LANDesk Client Manager) (option)
+1-9 LDCM (LANDesk Client Manager) (optional)

 The mainboard built-in controller support Intel LDCM.
 LDCM can satisfy users who want manageable systems that can interact automatically with the user.
 Client manager is the answer, enabling both administrators and clients to manage systems.
-The features of LDCM are as following :
+The features of LDCM are as following:

-View system inventory
+\ View system inventory